MaksimSkorobogatov/pin-uploader/README.md

 - Client AES-256-GCM encrypts `{filename, base64 image}` payloads and POSTs them to `/upload` (no TLS required while keys stay private).
 - Server decrypts, saves images to SQLite, and asks the LLM to build a JSON `{title, description}` using `internal/server/prompt_template.md` (4 KB preview to the model to keep prompts small).
 A deterministic fallback is used if the LLM fails.
 - RSS 2.0 feed is exposed at `/rss`; images are downloadable at `/rss/image/{id}` and linked via enclosures.
-- Prompt language is configurable (`pin_description_language`), while tags are appended in English as part of the description.
+- Prompt is configurable (`pin_description_language`), while tags are appended in English as part of the description.

 ## Prerequisites
 - Go 1.24.4+.